 Since that time, we have completed the significant preliminary construction work necessary to allow us to remain on campus throughout the balance of Phase 1 construction.
 In the fall of 2015, we tendered the job of managing the balance of the Phase 1 construction work to six pre-qualified general contractor firms.
 Our Building Committee, with the guidance of our architect and our cost consultant, reviewed the bids from those general contractor firms and engaged in a value-engineering exercise with Pomerleau Inc., the contractor that submitted the best bid.
 As first noted in our mid-December 2015 construction update.
 The aim of this exercise was to reduce the cost of the rest of Phase 1 construction, as the bids came in higher than anticipated, when measured against the estimates prepared by our cost consultant in 2014 and the estimates prepared prior to tendering in the fall of 2015.
 Following this exercise, Pomerleau was retained to act as the general contractor for the construction of the balance of Phase 1, which started in June 2016.
 Of course, we are continuing to fundraise for the balance of Phase 1 (and for Phase 2).

 A: To this point in time, fundraising activities have remained focused on lead gifts.
 In 2016 we raised more than $2 million.
-We have now raised approximately $22.4 million from our many generous congregants towards our Phase 1 target of $29.5 million.
+As of November 1, we have raised approximately $4.5 million in 2017.
+We have now raised approximately $26.7 million from our many generous congregants towards our Phase 1 target of $31.5 million.
+(Certain unforeseen site conditions, weather delays, greater than anticipated FF&E (furniture, fixtures, and equipment) costs and a few other factors have recently led the Board to unanimously increase the budget from $29.5 million to $31.5 million.)
 A congregation-wide fundraising campaign will be kicking off soon.
 In the meantime, we ask you to consider what will be a meaningful/aspirational contribution from your own family, as our Renewal Project will only truly succeed when all of our members give generously, each according to his or her means.

 A: No. It is business (and worship and study) almost as usual, albeit in a smaller physical space.
 As you know, in addition to the Sanctuary and Philip Smith, the 3rd Floor Youth Chapel has remained open for Family Services and has been used as an alternate location for weekday morning services, while the School Wing temporarily houses our clergy as well as our Temple administrative functions and other regular Temple programming.
 (See our handy location guide here for where everything (and everyone) can be found during the balance of Phase 1 construction.)